-Knowing your credit score – and having a good one – is crucial to your financial health, especially right now with interest rates and the high cost of living.
+Knowing your credit score—and having a good one—is crucial for your financial health, especially right now with high interest rates and a high cost of living

-However, according to Salt&Lime, two thirds of adults are unaware of their credit score, despite 79% having at least one credit product.
+Despite this, a survey by Salt&Lime reveals that over two-thirds of adults are unaware of their credit score, even though 79% have at least one credit product.

 If you don’t know your credit score, read on to find out how you can access it.
 If you do, and it’s not looking good, we’ve provided some smart tips on how to improve your credit score and why it matters.